JordanBCode/powershell-m365-admin/README.md

 > Message trace and quarantine investigation were performed through the
 > Exchange Admin Center GUI rather than PowerShell, so those are
 > documented as workflows in `email-investigation/` rather than scripts.

+> **A note on script provenance (`windows-endpoint/`):** I identified the
+> deployment need — standardizing app installs (Chrome, Zoom, Microsoft
+> 365, Adobe Acrobat Reader) across machines — and built this script
+> through iterative work with AI assistance: specifying requirements,
+> refining the logic across multiple versions, and deploying/testing each
+> version to confirm everything installed correctly.
+I can walk through
+> what each section does, why it's structured this way, and what changed
+> between versions based on real deployment results.

 > **Note:** Scripts and documentation are sanitized for public use.
 > Company names, domains, usernames, email addresses, tenant-specific